 - $169 = AOCS and SCC* Student Members (non-member students pay full rate)

 *SCC members receive member pricing via a discount code provided by SCC.
 Please contact SCC if you have not received your code.

-Brief review of vegetable oil lipids, their molecular structures, biological roles, and naming conventions.
-With focus on: Triglycerides, Sterols, Waxes, Tocopherols.
+A brief review of vegetable oil lipids, their molecular structures, biological roles, and naming conventions.
+With a focus on: Triglycerides, Sterols, Waxes, Tocopherols.

 Oxidative stability of fatty acids and triglycerides review:

 - How fatty acid degrees of unsaturation determine oil and fat stability.

 - Oxidative stability testing (OSI), determination of relative stability of oils/fats, use of testing for determining stability of finished products.

 - Focus on antioxidant mechanisms of preventing degradation and rancidity, with a comparison of native antioxidants and added antioxidants.

 - Formulation strategies for antioxidant additives in skincare and cosmetics, comparing functional levels of inclusion, synergies of antioxidant combinations.